sideshowtgrove/Laravel-TypeForm/README.md

 ## Composer
 ```
-composer require "RosiersRobin/laravel-typeform"
+composer require "SideshowTgrove/laravel-typeform"
 ```

 ## Service Provider
-The **RosiersRobin\LaravelTypeForm\TypeFormServiceProvider** is auto-discovered and registered by default, but if you want to register it yourself:
+The **SideshowTgrove\LaravelTypeForm\TypeFormServiceProvider** is auto-discovered and registered by default, but if you want to register it yourself:

 Add the ServiceProvider in config/app.php